saucelabs/sauce-docs/docs/mobile-apps/features/virtual-usb.md

 11:13:12.347 INFO com.saucelabs.vusb.client.server.usbmuxd.SocketMover - This will require administrator privileges!
 ```

 Make sure you're logged into your Sauce Labs account prior to clicking the link above.
-After doing so, you'll see: 1) an Apple system notification popup, where you'll need to provide Touch ID or password authentication; and 2) information returned in your server logs similar to the example below.

 </TabItem>